AlexioVay/studydriveTask/README.md

 # Laravel + VueJS Job Application Task (Studydrive GmbH)

-I received [this Studydrive task](https://github.com/AlexioVay/studydrive/blob/master/public/Task.pdf).
+I have received [this Studydrive task](https://github.com/AlexioVay/studydrive/blob/master/public/Task.pdf).
 This is a repository that represents my solution.

 I have set up the MySQL tables manually without Laravel schemes or migration.
 Therefore this step is required: